tellytv/telly/README.md

 * `-e M3U` - Link provided by your IPTV provider or a [full path to a file](https://github.com/tellytv/telly/blob/docker/README.md#path-of-m3u-and-epg-files)
 * `-e EPG` - Link provided by your IPTV provider or a [full path to a file](https://github.com/tellytv/telly/blob/docker/README.md#path-of-m3u-and-epg-files)
 * `-e BASE` - IP address or domain that Plex will use to connect to telly (must be reachable by plex)
-* `-e FILTER` - A regular expression [or "regex"] that will include entries from the input M3U to get it below 420 channels
+* `-e FILTER` - A regular expression [or "regex"] that will include entries from the input M3U to get it below 420 channels.
+The filter shown above WILL NOT WORK.
 * `-e FFMPEG` - Enable FFMPEG to improve plex playback, optional variable, don't use it to turn it off
 * `-e PERSISTENCE` - If you need to customize your configuration file for some reason [see here](https://github.com/tellytv/telly#customizing-the-configuration-file)
 * `-v /opt/telly:/config` - Directory where configuration files are stored